 Faculty members are not reticent about sharing their opinions about what works and what doesn’t work.
 I haven’t had a single faculty member say, “Well, I like using Interfolio… but we should have done this”; “I wish we could use something different”; “I wish we could go back to the paper method.”
 Not once.
 And we’ve run a lot of searches.

 Is there anything else that you’d like to share with us?

 Faculty Search has worked very well for us.
 This is one of those things where you could go around campus and talk with faculty, staff, and administrators who’ve used the system, and I don’t think you would get a single negative comment—and that’s saying something.

 Is there room for improvement in faculty hiring at your institution?
-Looking ahead to academic searches in the 2018-2019 year?
+Looking ahead to academic searches in the coming year?
 Let us know today.

 Not looking for a demo yet?
 Take a look at our free guide to evaluating academic hiring technologies for some suggestions.